-- Withdraw prior to the first day of class, the student completes the Voluntary Cancellation Form indicating that they do not wish to attend the upcoming semester.
+Withdraw prior to the first day of a class

+Student completes the Registration Voluntary Cancellation Form indicating that they do not wish to attend the upcoming semester.
 Please include signature.
-All courses will be deleted for the semester and a 100% refund. - Withdraw as of the first day of class, any student wishing to withdraw from all their classes must submit a completed Total Withdrawal Form before or by the last day of Schedule Adjustment (Add/Drop).
-All courses will be deleted for the semester and a 100% refund. - Withdraw due to extenuating circumstances Under extenuating circumstances after midterm, a student may be granted a withdrawal without academic penalty.
+All courses will be deleted for the semester and a 100% refund.

+• Withdraw as of the first day of class,

+Any student wishing to withdraw from all classes once the semester has begun, must submit a completed Total Withdrawal Form before or by the last day of Schedule Adjustment (Add/Drop).
+All courses will be deleted for the semester and a 100% refund.

+Withdraw due to extenuating circumstances

+Under extenuating circumstances after midterm, a student may be granted a withdrawal without academic penalty.
 Typically, this involves hardships relating to medical reasons which are beyond the control of the student.
 Failing the course(s) is not to be considered extenuating circumstances.
 Students will not be allowed to withdraw for academic reasons.
-Students who find themselves in this situation and are requesting special consideration must: - 1.
-Make their request by completing a Total Withdrawal Form explaining the situation and attaches supportive documentation. - 2.
+Students who find themselves in this situation and are requesting special consideration must:

+- 1. Make their request by completing a Total Withdrawal Form explaining the situation and attach supportive documentation. - 2.
 This documentation and form must be submitted and received by the Student Affairs Records Office before the last day of classes for the requested semester. - 3.
 If the extenuating circumstances pertain to medically related information, your documentation and form must be received by the Director for Counseling and Disabilities Office before the last day of classes for the requested semester. - 4.
 The information will be reviewed by the Vice President for Academic Affairs and a grade of 'W' or 'WF' will be assigned by the Vice President of Academic Affairs.